 |2002||Abecedarian Big Chess (ABChess)||Archbishop||Glenn Overby|

 The blue circles indicate the leaping moves of a Knight, while the green circles indicate the Bishop move.

 This is an item in the Piececlopedia: an overview of different (fairy) chess pieces.

 Click on an image to view the full piece set it belongs to.

 The Meta-Chess move map was reprinted from Meta-Chess, copyright 1997, by permission of John William Brown.
 One sentence added by Hans Bodlaender.

-Movement diagram and piece icon created from Zillions of Games.
+Movement diagram and piece icon created from [an error occurred while processing this directive] Zillions of Games.

 WWW page created: February 12, 1999.